No "I" in team: End of an era for Europe's rainmakers?

 But JPMorgan seems to have plugged the Hannam-sized hole in its mining coverage, according to bankers, who say two lieutenants are well-placed to step in the dealmaker's shoes: Adam Brett and Barry Weir.

-Goldman Sachs (GS.N) has generally been able to withstand high-level departures, with the strength of its brand helping to maintain its position as the world's most active adviser on corporate mergers and acquisitions.
+Goldman Sachs (GS.N) has generally been able to withstand high-level departures, with the strength of its brand helping to maintain its position as the world's most active adviser on corporate mergers and acqusitions.

 MARADONA